Best book about porn: Your brain on porn by Gary Wilson

 Conclusion: Best Book About Porn

-Internet pornography definitely causes harms viewers which are portrayed in the book by a lot of former users.
-Pornography is a responsible foe to people’s primitive sexual drive, prevailing social setting, cultural and collective perception about individual human values.
+Internet pornography definitely causes harm to viewers which is portrayed in the book by a lot of former users.
+Pornography is a responsible foe to people’s primitive sexual drive, prevailing social setting, and cultural and collective perceptions of individual human values.
 Your Brain on Porn also provides suggestions on how to get rid of the addiction through rehabilitation and personal efforts.

 Moreover, Your Brain on Porn can be a true guide for those who are expecting a scientific ground for pornography’s harms.
 Pessimism regarding its harms might be resolved.